The Great British Baking Show Season-Premiere Recap: Oh Dear, Disaster!

 The technical challenge calls for an eight-stranded plaited loaf, the elaborate cheerleading competition French braid of breads.
 “The results could vary dramatically,” Mel says, but at first I mishear that as “traumatically,” which is also not inaccurate.

 Paul wants to see an equal plait and a “lovely crisp.”
 A long knead is required to ensure the dough will rise in spite of the strong flour and elaborate braiding.
 Mid-knead, Stuart accidentally knocks his dough onto the floor and, with a shrug of his shoulders, starts from scratch.
-(There is no world in which I would not have flicked the dog fur and/or crumbs off that prodigal dough and considered it good as new, except possibly any worlds in which I too am on camera for a popular television show.)
+(There is no world in which I would not have flicked the dog fur and/or crumbs off that prodigal dough and considered it good as new, except possibly any worlds in which I, too, am on camera for a popular television show.)
 On the bright side, his botched batch gives him something to practice plaiting with.

 Novice breadbaker Sarah-Jane is baffled by the incomprehensible series of letters and numbers that constitute the plaiting “pattern” meant to help the bakers along by indicating which strands go over, or under, the others.
 This is a job for Bletchley Park.
 Whereas Brendan is confident that each of his uniform dough strands weighs 106 grams, Cathryn decided she could get away with eyeballing hers.
 The results are strange and lumpy.
 “Look at the state of my tentacles.
 Poor tentacles,” she laments.